triceam/IBM-Watson-Speech-QA-iOS/README.md

   $ cf push
   ```

 9. Voila!
 You now have your very own instance up and running on Bluemix.
-Next we need to configure the Advanced Mobile Access service.
-Skip over the Web GUI secion and proceed to "Configuring Advanced Mobile Access".
+Next we need to configure the Mobile Client application.

-10. Go to your [Bluemix Dashboard][bluemix_dashboard_url], and then open your app's dashboard.
-From the app's dashboard, click on the "**Advanced Mobile Access**" service.

-11. You will be presented with a "Client Registration" screen.  *Take note of the "**Route**" and "**UID**" values.
-You will need these when configuring the Xcode project.*

-12. Click on the "**NEW MOBILE CLIENT**" button.

-13. Enter a descriptive name for your client configuration.
-You can use the value "iOS-Client", and click on the "**Next**" button.

-14. You will now be presented with for instructions for setting up a new Xcode project.
-Since we are configuring an existing Xcode project we only need to follow a few of the steps.
-Jump to section 2: "Configure" and enter the Bundle ID that will be used in your app.
-This will be the unique bundle identifier used within your Xcode project, and used by the app store to identify your app.

-15. Scroll down to section 4: "Register", and click on the "**Register**" button.

-16. The back end services are now ready to connect your mobile app.
-Let's move on to configuring the client-side Xcode project.

 ### Setting Up The Mobile App